check-spelling/check-spelling-docs/Event-descriptions.md

 ## Resolution

 Please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new); include as much detail about the occurrence as possible.

+# single-line-file

+The file has a single very long line.
+As these files tend to be minified files, it was skipped.

+## Resolution

+* Add the files to `excludes.txt`.
+* Split the file into multiple lines.
+For markdown files you can generally insert single newlines anywhere, but splitting between `. ` is a good practice.
+* Disable detection by adding `single-line-file` to [`disable_checks`](https://github.com/check-spelling/check-spelling/wiki/Configuration#disable_checks).
+* If you have a good reason for the file to be a single line file and have check-spelling check its spelling, please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new) including an explanation of your use case.